Catiline: Catilinarian conspiracy

 Antonius, Catiline's ally in the elections of 64 BC, joined with Cicero in a deal where he would take the wealthy and exploitable province of Macedonia (which Cicero had been given) in exchange for cooperation; he therefore broke with Catiline early in the year.
-In early 63 BC, there were no indications that Catiline was involved in a conspiracy.
-He was still, however, nursing hopes of an eventual consulship that would be both his birth-right and necessary for his career.
+In early 63 BC, there were no indications that Catiline was involved in a conspiracy, and he was still nursing hopes of an eventual consulship that would be both his birth-right and necessary for his career.

 Consular elections

 Bowls containing food distributed in electoral canvasses.
 The bowl to the right was commissioned by Lucius Cassius Longinus and distributed, filled with food, in support of Catiline's consular candidacy in 63 BC.
 The bowl on the left was distributed by Marcus Porcius Cato in a coeval campaign for the plebeian tribunate.
 Giving food to voters was common as a means to build up goodwill.

 The events of the year 63 BC were not amenable for civil harmony, no matter how much Cicero as consul had been preaching it to the people.
 Early in the year, a proposal came before the plebs to redistribute lands; it was a proposal that would have alleviated great hardship in a time of economic hardship.
 Cicero spoke out against it, warning of tyrannical land commissioners and painting the project as selling out the people to the beneficiaries of the Sullan proscriptions.
 The failure of the land proposal contributed to the conspiracy's support among the people in the coming months.

 A trial that year for one Gaius Rabirius for the murder of Lucius Appuleius Saturninus in 100 BC, almost forty years earlier, was possibly a signal from Caesar to the senate against use of the senatus consultum ultimum (a declaration of emergency which gave the consuls political cover to break laws in suppressing civil unrest).
 Rabirius was convicted by Caesar ("not an impartial judge") by means of an archaic procedure before appealing and then being acquitted by a similarly archaic loophole.
 A later proposal to overturn Sulla's civil disabilities for the sons of the victims of the proscriptions also was defeated with Cicero's help; Cicero argued that repeal would cause political upheaval.
-This failure "drove some of the men concerned into supporting Catiline" in his conspiracy.
+Descendants of the proscription victims too would join Catiline's conspiracy.